mylittletony/mylittletony.github.io/_posts/2015-09-24-health-check.markdown

 To run the Health Check, follow these steps:

 1\.
-Head into your location in Cucumber Tony and select Boxes on the left hand sidebar.
+Head into your location in CT WiFi and select Boxes on the left hand sidebar.

 <div class="mdl-typography--text-center">
 <img src="/images/community/tutorials/health-check/1.png">